dylanaraps/neofetch/README.md

 --gpu_shorthand on
 ```

-* Edit the info array to make the subtitles shorter
+* Edit the config to make the subtitles shorter

 * Resizing the terminal so that the lines don't wrap.